Use the buttons below to increase or decrease the text size:

 Listen to the content of the page by clicking play on ReadSpeaker..

 Find out the best things to do in Dubai

 Bite into the greatest places to eat in the city

 Use Our Travel Tools

-Follow your nose to the Spice Souk next door that will provide you with insights into Arabic trading, with top chefs, home cooks and savvy expats purchasing from the colourful sacks of spices, herbs, rice and fruit.
-Find high-quality saffron strands at local prices, fresh A-grade dates and exotic spices, dried fruits and nuts.
-You're sure to discover a new taste – and yes, you are encouraged to sample before you buy.
+A close neighbour to the Gold Souk, follow your nose to the Spice Souk to be instantly transported to the hustle of a vibrant trading floor.
+With top chefs, home cooks and savvy expats all swearing by their personal picks among the Spice Souk's colourful sacks of spices, herbs, rice and fruit, the market hall is a must-visit for those wanting to explore Dubai's exotic side.
+Score high-quality saffron strands at local prices, taste fresh A-grade and sun-dried organic dates and stock up on spices, dried fruits, candied nuts and locally-blended teas.
+You are sure to discover a new flavour – and yes, you can sample before you buy.

 Follow the road up from the Gold and Spice Souks, and you'll find yourself in Deira’s Perfume Souk on Sikkat Al Khali Street.
 Dealing in everything scented, from pure perfume to essential oils, incense sticks and the exotic traditional oud, this trading spot has beautifully-fragranced options for all.
 Buy rich oils in bulk, stored in wholesale-sized flagons, or opt for the more portable ornate vials designed for those who like to dab perfume on their pulse points.
 Ask for a crash-course in oud – many vendors will be proud to explain the differences in this ancient fragrant resin.
 Have a personal fragrance created and bottled by experienced perfumers.